Getting Better Quality Reviews

 Let’s look at these 2 reviews:

-B: Specifically addresses shopper concern about mattress delivery to buildings:
+B: A quality review, on the other hand, specifically addresses shopper concern about mattress delivery to buildings:

 Which one do you like better?

 Instead of sending out a generic post-purchase email that says, “Hope you are enjoying product X, please write a review” study the product and the reviews you have already collected.
 Is there a feature that isn’t talked about enough?
 Is there a feature that is unfairly criticized by a tiny minority?
 You can identify 15 such scenarios specific to you.

 Now that you have the most promising ideas craft a review request email.